 By Sarah Alblowi

 The mad scientist looking office, the reoccurring flashbacks from childhood, and laying helpless with someone poking at your teeth aren’t soothing.
 Walking into the suspiciously clean environment with vessels of fresh cleaning alcohol and latex globes in the air making your stomach turn.
+We all know a dentist has to go through rigorous training before they can perform any procedures but something still puts us off.
+From a simple check up or dental implants, sometimes the fear is intense.
 On top of the high prices for a consented torture session, you might be eligible for steamy negative feedback turned into a smarty pants lecture.
 From buzzing smoking drills to tightened braces, we’ve covered the highs and lows of every dental ordeal!
 While the fears surrounding going to the dentist are common, there is no need for them to persist.
 Dentists are very professional and handle their work with the utmost care, such as Vinterbro Tannlegesenter in Norway – https://vinterbrotannklinikk.no/tannlege-as/

 Fear of Needles